-A final consideration for the single steering mirror option is that while the spot location at one point in the BGS is stabilized, the laser footprint will still move around for other elements in the system.
-Since the BTO consists entirely of flat mirrors vignetting is the only concern as the spot moves around.
-All of the mirrors do not have size constraints and can easily be oversized by any necessary amount to allow plenty of room for the laser footprint to move around.
+A final consideration for the single steering mirror option is that while the spot location at the entrance to the BGS is stabilized, the laser footprint will still move around on the intermediate mirrors in the BTO system.
+Since the BTO consists entirely of flat mirrors vignetting is the only concern as the laser spots move around.
+All of the mirrors do not have size constraints and can easily be oversized by the few millimetres necessary to allow plenty of room for the laser footprint to move around.
 The beam tube over the spider is the only size constrained element, but here, too, it should not be a problem.
 By definition, the spot position will be corrected at the BGS.
 The total motion of the laser footprint at the other, outer, end of the spider then depends on the angular error of the beams.
-For an angular error of 46 arcseconds, the beam footprint should move by just 1.3 mm.
+For the angular error of 46 arcseconds calculated earlier, the beam footprint should move by just 1.3 mm at the end of the spider.
 Since the beam diameter for no truncation at that point in the system is approximately 6 mm, there is plenty of room for the expected motion due to flexure inside the 25 mm beam tube over the spider.
-The long relay design was analyzed in more detail using zemax, and the expected motion of the laser spot at both the first mirror on the top ring and at the entrance to the spider tube is shown in Figure 13.
+The relay design was analyzed in more detail using zemax to incorporate both the motion of the mirror due to the telescope flexure and the effects of steering the laser beams to maintain the proper BGS input.
+The expected motion of the laser spot at both the first mirror on the top ring and at the entrance to the spider tube is shown in Figure 13.
 This figure shows the zenith pointing case in blue, 3 mm of uncorrected flexure in green, and the resulting spot location after correcting the spot location at the BGS is shown in red.
-After the final selection of the relay path, this analysis will be performed in more detail for the chosen arrangement.